Chicago Nursing Home Abuse Lawyer

 • Ask your loved one about abuse.
 Some seniors may try to hide abuse, but others may admit that abuse when questioned directly.

 • Contact a lawyer as soon as possible.
-At Zayed Law Offices, we can help you determine your next steps following suspected or known nursing home abuse.
+At Chicago Medical Malpractice Lawyers, we can help you determine your next steps following suspected or known nursing home abuse.

 You may need to make plans to move your loved one away from a nursing home where the abuse occurred as soon as possible.
 Talking to a nursing home abuse lawyer in Chicago can help you make effective decisions about the care your loved one needs.